 apt-get display available software updates

-Following command will display the list of all available upgrades (updates) using -u option, if you decided to upgrade all of the shown packages just hit 'y'
+Type the following command to display the list of all available upgrades (updates) using -u option

-# apt-get upgrade samba
+# apt-get -u upgrade

-However if you just wish to upgrade individual package then use apt-get command and it will take care of rest of your worries:
+However, if you just wish to upgrade individual package then use apt-get command and it will take care of rest of your worries:

 dpkg command to get package information such as description of package, version etc.